 Property Tax Reimbursement (PTR) (Senior Freeze)

-- 2017 Homestead Benefit credits were applied to 2021 second quarter taxes.
+- 2018 Homestead Benefit credits have been applied to 2022 second quarter taxes.
+Adjusted bills will be mailed out in April.